 Youth Risk Behavior Surveillance System (YRBSS)

-The Youth Risk Behavior Surveillance System is the high school edition of the Behavioral Risk Factor Surveillance System (BRFSS), a scientific study of good kids who do bad things.
+The high school edition of the Behavioral Risk Factor Surveillance System (BRFSS).

 One table with one row per sampled youth respondent.